penseipublicidade/website/docs/controls/safearea.md

 ### `right`

 Whether to avoid system intrusions on the right.

-Default is `True`.
+Defaults to `True`.

 ### `top`

 Whether to avoid system intrusions at the top of the screen, typically the system status bar.

-Default is `True`.
+Defaults to `True`.